Postal Service Clerks

 - Keep money drawers in order, and record and balance daily transactions.

-Postal Service Clerks with little to no experience tend to make between $32520 and $39210 while the more experienced ones make over $56800 per year.
+Postal Service Clerks with little to no experience tend to make between $35770 and $42770 while the more experienced ones can earn over $60110 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Postal Service Clerk is to move to a higher paying state like VI.
-Right now, the highest paying states for Postal Service Clerks are VI, AZ, HI, PR and CT.
+One of the easiest ways to increase your salary as a Postal Service Clerk is to move to a higher paying state like VI.
+Right now, the highest paying states for Postal Service Clerks are VI, HI, AZ, DC and NJ.

-However a higher pay at VI doesn’t guarantee that you will make more because the living expenses at VI might be 2x higher than where you are currently at now.
+However, a higher pay at VI doesn’t guarantee that you will make more because the living expenses at VI might be twice as high than where you are currently at now.

-3 other factors that can increase your salary as A Postal Service Clerk is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Postal Service Clerk is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Postal Service Clerks what degree they had when they got the job and most of them said they had a High School Diploma followed by Associates degree.
+We asked other Postal Service Clerks what degree they had when they got the job and most of them said they had a High School Diploma followed by a College Certificate.

 Pros and Cons